 7. Yogurt Popsicles: Last but not least, you must have a popsicle in the summer!
 Sure, you can buy sugar-free popsicle in any grocery store but I guarantee that they won’t taste as good as these!
 Why?
 They are made with paleo-friendly and diabetic friendly coconut milk yogurt!
 Combine 3 cups of plain, non-fat coconut milk yogurt (or strawberry flavored) with 2/3 of a cup of no-sugar-added strawberry syrup (slightly less if you use strawberry yogurt).
 Mash ½ cup of sliced strawberries with a potato masher.
 Put cupcake papers in a muffin tin and divide the yogurt mixture evenly between them.
 Divide the mashed strawberries equally and put on top of the yogurt mixture.
 Freeze for about 30 minutes until slushy.
 Put popsicle sticks into the center of each cup and put back in the freezer until firm.
 Peel off paper before eating.
 Makes 6 popsicles.

 So that’s it!
 Hopefully, one of these options will bring back memories from the summers of your childhood.
 If only we had summers without work again too!

-Do you have a desert recipe that you would like to share that both diabetic and paleo friendly?
+Do you have a dessert recipe that you would like to share that both diabetic and paleo friendly?